This post may contain affiliate links, please see the privacy policy for details.

 Notes

-Use pre-sliced banana peppers that come in a jar.
-The juice has a zesty vinegar taste that compliments the Mayo and gives the sliders a kick of heat
+Banana peppers: Use pre-sliced banana peppers that come in a jar.
+The juice has a zesty vinegar taste that compliments the mayo and gives the sliders a kick of heat.

-Lightly roasting the rolls before adding the sandwich fixings helps prevent it from becoming soggy and is a vital step.
+Toast the rolls first: Lightly toasting the rolls before adding the sandwich fixings helps prevent it from becoming soggy and is a vital step.

-There is no right or wrong order to layer the meat and cheese- however adding a final layer of cheese over the giardiniera and peppers will prevent them from falling off the buns and once the cheese melts it acts as a glue to hold the sliders perfectly in place.
+Layering order: There is no right or wrong order to layer the meat and cheese but adding a final layer of cheese over the giardiniera and peppers will prevent them from falling off the buns and once the cheese melts it acts as a glue to hold the sliders perfectly in place.

 Nutrition